-Dr. Howard Risher is the editor of Compensation and Benefits and a consultant on pay and performance with 40 years of experience.
-In his article How Well are Government Employees Paid? he addresses the topic of determining pay in a system that does not rely on market forces in the same way that the private sector determines pay.
+Dr. Howard Risher is a consultant on pay and performance with 40 years of experience.
+In his article How Well are Government Employees Paid?, he addresses the topic of determining pay in a system that does not rely on market forces in the same way that the private sector determines pay.

 With this expertise in pay and benefits, he discusses federal (and government pay systems generally) with a critique and a broad overview that will interest FedSmith readers.
 As the pay and benefits of federal employees are the subject of increasing political debate and national elections coming in November, the article is timely.
 (See An Election in Wisconsin and the “Perfect Storm” for Federal Employees Still Gaining Strength)